Learn how to start creating 2D apps in Ruby

 Congrats, you just built your first Ruby 2D app! 🎉

 There’s a lot Ruby 2D can do.
-Continue to the next topic or select one from the contents menu. 👆
+Check out the showcase to see examples of what you can build.
+To keep learning, continue to the next topic or select one from the contents menu.